MrShish/andreaono/content/work/mushroomtime.md

 ### Personal project, 2022

 Yeah, let’s go to pick some chanterelles!
-I tried to made a charming character and I am happy with the result.
+I tried to made a charming character and I'm happy with the result.
 I sketched, colored and animated this piece in Procreate.